ozcangul/aspnet-docs/aspnetcore/data/ef-mvc/read-related-data.md

   ```html
   <a asp-action="Index" asp-route-id="@item.ID">Select</a> |
   ```

-* Reordered the columns to display Last Name, First Name, Hire Date, and Office in that order.

 Run the application and select the Instructors tab.
 The page displays the Location property of related OfficeAssignment entities and an empty table cell when there's no related OfficeAssignment entity.